jamesb2413/Optimized-Strassen-Matrix-Multiplication/README.md

 ## Optimizing Strassen Matrix Multiplication and Using it to Determine the Number of Triangles in a Graph
 A project for Harvard's Data Structures and Algorithms course.
-Simulating Kruskal's Minimum Spanning Tree algorithm on random, complete, undirected graphs.
-A graph with n vertices is complete if all n choose 2 pairs of vertices are edges in the graph.
+Implementing Strassen's Matrix Multiplication with an optimal "cross-over point" to standard matrix multiplication once recursion reaches small matrices.
+Experimentally found cross-over point.
+Then, used optimized Strassen's to count the number of triangles in random graphs.

 # Overview
 Strassen’s recursive divide and conquer matrix multiplication algorithm for n by n matrices is asymptotically faster than the